javiertuya/samples-test-spring/CONTRIBUTING.md

   - Ensure you have an updated version of the `develop` branch.
 Only fast-forward merges are allowed.
   - Ensure that each PR will submit only one or a few significant commits, and the comment is appropriate.
 Squash your local branch if needed.
   - Although the documentation is still written in Spanish, all PRs and commits should be written in english.
-- Each pull request must pass the the following checks before merge to ensure:
+- Each pull request must pass the following checks before merge to ensure:
-  - All dynamic and static tests are passing.
+  - All dynamic (java) and static (sonarqube, dependency check) tests are passing.
-  - Deployment succeded.
+  - Deployment and post deploy tests succeded.
   - See the CI/CD worflow section.